ARS326/car-insurance-claim-predictor/README.md

 The predictive model is trained using **machine learning techniques** for classification.
 It also contains the main model as **pipeline.pkl**, a file **main.py** to run the prediction in python ternimal, and a jupyter notebook **modelling_master.ipynb** that contains all the data representations and model training codes.

+You can access the web-app by clickinh [here](https://car-ins-claim-pred.streamlit.app/).

 ---

 ##  Business Problem